 - A generous community of donors has contributed more than $140,000.

 - Under the direction of Chip and Adam Chase, Team Boulder Park continues to mount the podium in Run For It, raising significant support and awareness for the project.

 - In-kind donations are helping us climb by providing equipment and manpower for site development.

 - Additional grants and donations are being sought to help us complete the project.

 Collaborations continue to grow.
 Many individuals are volunteering their time and expertise to help the project.
-Special thanks to Alice Fleishman at East-West Printing, Michael and Joel for t-shirt design, Matt for web design, Chip Chase for Run For It efforts, and Adam Chase and others who will assist with route setting and boulder design.
-Climbing clinics have been scheduled compliments of the folks at Seneca Rocks Climbing Schoolwho are helping us with our fundraising efforts.
+Special thanks to Alice Fleishman at East-West Printing, Michael and Joel for t-shirt design, Matt for web design, and Chip Chase for Run For It efforts.
+Thanks to Adam Chase, Phoebe Shaw, Joel Wolpert, Jonny Hudson and others who assist with route setting and checking the holds.
+Climbing clinics hosted by the folks at Seneca Rocks Climbing School are helping with our fundraising efforts.

 Get your climb on - DONATE and be part of the Boulder Park project, a stand-out venue on the east coast.